lanto897/Eucalyptus-Mortality/Readme.md

 ## Project Overview

-The primary goal of this research is to determine whether environmental factors—such as elevation, slope, soil type, and terrain ruggedness—have a differential impact on the survival of four key Eucalyptus species:
+The primary goal of this research is to determine whether spatial factors—such as elevation, slope, soil type, and terrain ruggedness—have a differential impact on the survival of four key Eucalyptus species:
 -   **`CA`**: *Eucalyptus cloeziana*
 -   **`CX`**: *Eucalyptus cladocalyx*
 -   **`EG`**: *Eucalyptus grandis*